10 things to do in Kreuzberg, Berlin: Our guide to visiting the neighborhood

 Kreuzberg Tempelhof Feld

-The history of Berlin is literally the sea of information to dive in.
-But if you’ve come unprepared, Kreuzberg is there for you to learn the history right on its streets — through the sites left from the world-shaking events of the 20th century.
+The history of Berlin is literally an ocean of never-ending information waiting to be explored.
+If you come unprepared, Kreuzberg is there for you to learn the history right on its streets — through the sites left from the world-shaking events of the 20th century.

 East Side Gallery